 Each fellow works with two nonprofit organizations throughout the summer, acting as both the project manager and geospatial data analyst.
 Fellows work in Azavea’s Philadelphia office and receive one-on-one mentoring and a stipend.

 “One thing that I think really stands out about Summer of Maps is that a recent college graduate is able to do work that is actually having a really positive and important impact on the world.”

 – Annaka Scheeres, 2016 Summer of Maps Fellow

 Nonprofits receive a Geospatial Data Analysis Services Grant providing a spatial analysis and geographic visualization project that facilitates improved operations, programming, or fundraising for the organization.

-The application is open to registered non-profit organizations registered as 501(c)3 with the IRS.
+The application is open to nonprofits that are registered as a 501(c)3 organization with the IRS.
 We will also consider international organizations that have a registered U.S. affiliate.
-We are looking for non-profit organizations with spatial analysis and geographic visualization needs.
+We are looking for nonprofit organizations with spatial analysis and geographic visualization needs.
 Organizations are limited to two project submissions, but no more than one is likely to be funded.

 “Azavea helped us to visualize our programs’ impact in the community.
 With these tools in hand, our organization can continue to grow, secure funding, and continue to provide legal services to low income people with disabilities in Philadelphia and the surrounding counties.”